drVoid71/Basic-Ray-Tracing/README.md

 ambient color.

 ## Credits
-Many thanks and credits to [Hillsoft](https://github.com/Hillsoft) for making such a good tutorial for Ray Tracing.
+Many thanks and credits to [Hillsoft](https://github.com/Hillsoft) for making such a [good tutorial for Ray Tracing] (https://youtu.be/RIgc5J_ZGu8).
 All the classes that were previously mentioned were cloned from his Ray Tracing project.
 Visit his GitHub profile for more details!